 I mentioned earlier that my workload seems not to have significantly diminished following my 'retirement'.
 One of the reasons for this is my continued work at the University of Borås, where I have been involved in a number of research projects, either funded by the University, the EU, the Swedish Library Association (Svesks Biblioteksförening) or, in the most recent instance, the Swedish Research Council (Veteskapsrådet).
 The University-supported projects were quite small, but rather interesting: one was to investigate how scholars relocating to Sweden maintained or developed their research networks; the other was to provide policy guidance on the development of the University's repository by conducting an investigation into the publishing habits of researchers in the University and of their knowledge of opoen access, the role of the repository and related matters.
 The EU funded projects were large, multinational affairs in which, together with other members of staff in Borås, I was involved mainly in evaluation and training phases.
 One of these was SHAMAN: Sustaining Heritage Access through Multivalent Archiving, which provided considerable insight into the problems and prospects for digital preservation.
 The other, ongoing, is PERICLES, an equally contrived acronym for 'Promoting and Enhancing Reuse of Information throughout the Content Lifecycle taking account of Evolving Semantics'.
 This is, in effect, a follow-up to the SHAMAN project and is once again concerned with the preservation of digital data.
 The case studies, however, differ widely: one is based in the Tate Gallery in London and relates to the preservation of digital video art, the other in Space Applications Services NV in Belgium, where the data relates to solar observations.

 In 2010 in the midst of all the research and publishing activity I received notification from the University of Murcia in Spain that I was to be awarded an honorary doctorate of the University.
 This came as a complete surprise to me, since, although I had visited the University a number of times and had discussions on curriculum development and research, and had asked Professor José Vicente Rodriquez-Munoz to serve as one of the Associate Editors of Information Research, I did not imagine that the degree of contact I had warranted an award for services to the University.
 Indeed, this was not the basis for the award, it was rather, recognition of my lifetime research.
-The ceremony was held during the 2010 ISIC Conference in Murcia and was very different from the event in Gotheburg: to begin with, I was the the only person receiving a degree at the ceremony, at which I was presented with a number of symbolic objects - the gown, cape, hat, ring, gloves, book - almost an embarrassment of riches!
+The ceremony was held during the 2010 ISIC Conference in Murcia and was very different from the event in Gotheburg: to begin with, I was the only person receiving a degree at the ceremony, at which I was presented with a number of symbolic objects - the gown, cape, hat, ring, gloves, book - almost an embarrassment of riches!
 Quite what my conference colleagues thought of the event, I do not know, but I felt greatly honoured.
-Also, unlike Gothenburg, I was required to give an address as part of the ceremony.
+Also, unlike Gothenburg, I was required to give an address as part of the ceremony—my ISIC colleague who were present asked me to publish the address and it appears in Information Research.
 The picture shows me appropriately dressed, after the ceremony, with the University Rector.

 ...to be continued